I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 toward the centre

-or facing toward the outside of the bush.
+or facing the outside of the bush.

 The new "modern" roses are hardier and more disease resistant,